IU-PR/Capstone_project/content/docs/2025/Fluently/week2.md

 - Researched and evaluated multiple NLP architectures
 - Researched pre-tuned models capable of future fine-tuning
-- Selected BERT with MLM (Masked Language Modeling) for:
+- Use BERT with MLM (Masked Language Modeling) concepts for:
   - Contextual understanding of word relationships
   - Native mask prediction capabilities
+- Suggested to use WordNet and ConceptNet

 ### Daniil Tskhe (Backend Developer)